 - 1. The accelerometer analog voltage outputs are the raw sensor output.
 These outputs are taken from the output of the accelerometers. - 2.
-The accelerometer analog output voltages are scaled to represent g's.
-The acceleration data is transformed from body coordinates to the earth level frame coordinates.
+The rate sensor analog voltage outputs are scaled to represent °/s.
 These outputs are created by a D/A converter. - 3.
-The yaw rate sensor analog voltage output is scaled to represent °/s.
-This output is created by a D/A converter. - 4.
-The pitch and roll angle analog outputs are scaled to represent degrees.
+Actual output depends on DMU measurement mode.
+The pitch and roll analog outputs are scaled to represent degrees.
+The accelerometer analog outputs are scaled to represent G's.
 These outputs are created by a D/A converter.